-The most frequently cited national estimates show that older African Americans are about two times more likely th
+The most frequently cited national estimates show that older African Americans are

 Figure 24.
 Projected Increase of Individuals with Alzheimer's in Washington, 2010-2040

 - about two times more likely than whites to have Alzheimer's disease. - Hispanics age 60 and older are about 1.5 times more likely than non- Hispanic whites to have Alzheimer's disease or related dementias. - In King County, deaths per year for women, as a result of Alzheimer's disease, almost double the counts for men.